euroteamoutreach/getbiblefirst.com/source/markdown/_lesson3.html.markdown

 ### Lesson 3: God Created the Spirit Beings

-* The Many Kinds of Spirit Beings* The Power and Limitations of the Angels* Lucifer: God’s Anointed Cherub* The Fall of the Angels* The Future of the Angels
+* The Many Kinds of Spirit Beings
+* The Power and Limitations of the Angels
+* Lucifer: God&apos;s Anointed Cherub
+* The Fall of the Angels
+* The Future of the Angels

 #### Introduction